TERMS AND CONDITIONS

 Labelling: All roses supplied will be labelled with a long lasting plastic lock tie label at the base of the stem containing a small colour picture of the rose in bloom, variety name and description.
 It is very important you leave this label attached to the rose, we will not consider any replacement or refund of a rose supplied without evidence of our label being attached to the rose.

-2 a) ii WILTING OF LEAVES AND FLOWERS IN TRANSIT: Our potted roses are hand watered daily during hot weather and re-checked before packing, despite this, roses that are packed with open flowers on may suffer from some flower or leaf wilting whilst in transit, especially during very hot weather, although this is a very rare occurrence if this does happen you should give the plants a very good water outside immediately after unpacking and the rose will quickly recover but any flowers that remain wilted after 12 hours should then be removed and discarded.
+2.3 WILTING OF LEAVES AND FLOWERS IN TRANSIT: Our potted roses are hand watered daily during hot weather and re-checked before packing, despite this, roses that are packed with open flowers on may suffer from some flower or leaf wilting whilst in transit, especially during very hot weather, although this is a very rare occurrence if this does happen you should give the plants a very good water outside immediately after unpacking and the rose will quickly recover but any flowers that remain wilted after 12 hours should then be removed and discarded.

-2 a) iii FLOWER BALLING/RAIN DAMAGE/BRUISING & BROWNING TO FLOWER BUDS/BLOOMS: All flowering plants, including roses, will suffer with rain damage, especially if the plants and flowers remain wet for 24 hours or more, flowers that have lots of petals, rounded blooms which hold the water & double flowers are especially prone to damage from the wet which can also cause them to go brown, not open fully and also fall off prematurely without opening.
+2.4 FLOWER BALLING/RAIN DAMAGE/BRUISING & BROWNING TO FLOWER BUDS/BLOOMS: All flowering plants, including roses, will suffer with rain damage, especially if the plants and flowers remain wet for 24 hours or more, flowers that have lots of petals, cupped or rounded blooms which hold the water & double flowers are especially prone to damage from the wet which can also cause them to go brown, not open fully and also fall off prematurely without opening.
 This problem is entirely beyond our reasonable control and completely down to the weather and especially periods of prolonged wet weather, during periods after of mainly dry weather for 2 weeks or more, this problem will disappear and the rose will always recover and flower later in the year or the following summer.

 Potted roses supplied in the autumn and early winter go dormant and drop their leaves naturally, potted roses supplied during this period may have harmless yellow or brown autumn leaves on them, again before sending each plant we will check it over and remove obvious autumn leaves, however during this period you will see autumn leaves on the plant supplied in many cases and you have absolutely no need to be concerned.